Purohit1999/P-1/README.md

 Responsive Layout: The layout scales better across different screen sizes, ensuring usability and aesthetics on various devices.

-Here's a detailed UX/UI section for the README.md file of your project:

 ## UX/UI Design